 Winner for value + dry skin

 Verdict: Split decision.
-LRP Toleriane is the better choice if your skin is reactive, flush-prone, or post-procedure.
+LRP Toleriane is the better choice if your skin is reactive-feeling, redness-prone, or texture-sensitive.
 CeraVe Moisturizing Cream is the better choice for dry or normal skin without reactivity concerns -- the value is unmatched.

 Round 2: Cleansers